 Also if you have some time in the area Savannah Georgia is just 2 hours away (or you can stay halfway between both for a 1-hour drive) there is so much history there too.
 Make sure to check out our First-Timers Guide to Historic Savannah Georgia.

 If you want a discount on the paid attractions Charleston has to offer, make sure to check out the Charleston Tour Pass.
 You can access the pass, maps, and guides all on your phone and save over 55% off over 40 attractions!

 The Citadel – The Citadel is quite a sight for the eyes.
 Architecturally it appears to be a castle, however, inside the building, you will not find a king and knights.
 It is actually a military college!
 If you opt to stroll around the grounds, be sure to go on a Friday, where every so often you may be able to see the cadets parade around during the Citadel Dress Parade.

 Postal Museum – This is a small museum but focuses on the post office history in Charleston and has a great stamp collection.
 The museum is located in a post office building built in 1896.

 Angel Oak Tree – You might be wondering what could be so exciting about visiting a tree, however, once you see this absolutely magnificent tree, with large branches shooting out in all directions, you will understand.
 This tree is estimated to be at least 400-500 years old, though some believe it could be as old as 1,500 years old.

-Though this mighty oak is technically on St. John’s Island, many associates it with Charleston.
-Be sure to bring your camera for a quick photo shoot while visiting!
+Though this mighty oak is technically on St. John’s Island, many associate it with Charleston.
+Be sure to bring your camera for a quick photoshoot while visiting!